watson-developer-cloud/discovery-components/.github/CONTRIBUTING.md

 ##### General

 - Use `<></>` fragments to wrap components so as not to add extra markup wherever possible.
+- When importing React into a file, please use the convention `import React from 'react'`.
+Don't mix `React.Thing` with just importing the thing from React and then using it.
+This keeps us consistent and ensures that Storybook can correctly use the file.

 ##### Props